gexinh/BPGT/Readme.md

 # Predicting Genetic Mutation from Whole Slide Images via Biomedical-Linguistic Knowledge Enhanced Multi-label Classification

-<u>**This code is refined for the paper review, in which we mark important scripts for a clear demonstration and dismiss scripts irrelevant to the proposed model.
-We will release the complete code if the paper is accepted.**<u>

 - - -

 # Step 1 Install Packages